 - Sustainability: Contains leather from a tannery rated gold by the Leather Working Group (LWG)

-It’s been about two years since I purchased mine, and I have not noticed any tears nor faulty design on the boots.
+It’s been about two years since I purchase my KEEN, and I have not noticed any tears nor faulty design on the boots.
+They are waterproof and pretty much indestructible.
 Despite all of the dirt that the shoes have picked up over the years, they are in pretty good shape and condition.
+I love the look rugged, and how the worn-in look really adds in some characteristics and personality for the shoes.

-I’ve hand-washed them once in my bathtub with some detergent and water.
-It’s best to leave them soaked before going in with a toothbrush.
-Make sure to remove the laces and insole.
-And lastly, I’d say they took about 2 days to completely dry.
+I’ve hand-washed them once in my bathtub with some detergent and water once or twice so far.
+I remove the insoles and laces and let them soak for a few hours before going in with a toothbrush.
+Then I leave all parts to air dry, and it takes about 2 days to completely dry.

 They do great on all terrains such as groomed trails, rocks, snow, and wet muddy areas.
-Yes, they are waterproof, and I don’t notice any leakage when hiking through streams and wet areas on trails.
-For snow activities, get yourself a pair of actual snow hiking boots.
+Out of all of the hiking boots I own, these have the best grip or the traction is the best!
+In addition, these are completely waterproof, and I have not noticed any leakage when hiking through streams and wet areas on trails.
+For snow activities, get yourself a pair of actual snow hiking boots or go for thicker wool socks if you’re choosing these.
+This is why sizing up any hiking boots is a great idea!

-Women’s Targhee III Waterproof Mid hiking boots are best for day hiking and recreational hiking.
-I genuinely love Keen as a brand, and I think they do boots with great grip.
-I love the design of these boots and how well they wear and age over the years.
+Women’s Targhee III Waterproof Mid hiking boots are best for day hiking and recreational hiking, especially if you have wide feet.
+I genuinely love KEEN as a brand, and I think they do boots with great grip and very durable materials.
+I love the rugged design of these boots and how well they wear and age over the years.